 6.)
 Transfer of risk

-Unless otherwise agreed, the goods shall travel at the expense and risk of the Buyer; the risk shall transfer to the Buyer as soon as the consignment has been handed over to the person performing the transportation.
-If the shipment of the goods is delayed for reasons for which we are not responsible or if the Buyer does not accept the goods in time although they were offered to them, the risk shall transfer to the Buyer upon receipt of the written notice of readiness.
-Storage costs after transfer of risk shall be borne by the Buyer.
+Unless otherwise agreed, the goods shall travel at our risk.
+The risk shall pass to the buyer as soon as the goods are made available at the delivery address.
+If the shipment of the goods is delayed for reasons for which we are not responsible or if the buyer does not accept the goods in time although they were offered to him, the risk shall pass to the buyer upon receipt of the written notice of availability.
+Storage costs after transfer of risk shall be borne by the buyer.

 7.)
 Retention of title

 7.1) Until full payment of all claims arising from the contract and other claims which we subsequently acquire against the Buyer in direct connection with the delivered goods – irrespective of the legal grounds – the delivered goods shall remain our property.

 7.2) Furthermore, the goods shall remain our property as retained goods until the fulfillment of all other claims which we acquire against the Buyer – irrespective of the legal grounds – now or in the future (including all balance claims from current account).
 In the case of open invoices, the retained goods shall serve as security for our balance claims.